KaityBadge/KaityBadge/README.md

 # 👋 Hi, I'm Kaity!

-I'm currently a student at The Tech Academy, working hard towards graduating from the C# and .NET Framework Bootcamp.

 ## 💻 About Me

 I'm passionate about software developement and gaining hands-on experience across the full stack --